wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/optimize-model-power-bi/includes/7-lab.md

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of the table visual and how to expand its width](../media/lab-18-ssm.png)](../media/lab-18-ssm.png#lightbox)

-1. Verify that the measures produce reasonable result that are correctly formatted.
+1. Verify that the measures produce reasonable result that is correctly formatted.

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of the properly formatted table](../media/lab-19-ss.png)](../media/lab-19-ss.png#lightbox)